aravind-7730/GCP-Data-Ingestion-Using-Dataflow/README.md

 # Dataset Usage
 Batch Load:
-Yelp JSON data stored in Cloud Storage is processed and loaded directly into BigQuery using Apache Beam via Dataflow (no Pub/Sub in the path).
+Yelp JSON data stored in Cloud Storage is processed and loaded directly into BigQuery using Apache Beam via Dataflow

 Streaming Load:
 Yelp JSON data is published to Pub/Sub, from where it's consumed by a streaming Apache Beam pipeline and then loaded into BigQuery.